 Explore with me some uses below - we hope you try at least one, or work your way through them all!

 #1: AS A DIP

 Did you ever stop to consider having it just as it is?!
 That's right, it's perfect even before it hits the pan and blooms when placed in a fat, like oil and married with other sazones.
 A well balanced sofrito has all the elements of a great salsa!
 Think about it: onions, herbs, tomatoes, pepper, oil, spices (salt, pepper, oregano, and more) and acids from vinegar or sour oranges.
 It’s filled with real ingredients you can feel good about.
 I encourage you to grab a toston, which is traditionally served with a dip or side dish, or your favorite chip or vegetable crudite, and go for it!!
-Also in the dip department, try using it on a sandwich instead of mayo, mustard or hummus.
-You may soon discover or frequently trade out other dips for this flavorful combo.
+Also, in the dip department, try using it on a sandwich instead of mayo, mustard or hummus.
+Watch, soon you'll be trading out other dips for this flavorful combo.

 #2: AS A DRESSING